Frequently Asked Questions:

 A cat/kitten whose owners’ residence moves from one region to another after the first full show weekend in January, will be assigned to the region where its owner(s) maintained a residence prior to or on the first full show weekend in January.

-E-points will allow you to keep up-to-date with a monthly listing of the National and Regional standings.
-E-points are included as part of the Cat Fanciers' Online Almanac.
+E-points will allow you to keep up-to-date with a weekly listing of the National and Regional standings.
+E-points are included as part of the Cat Fanciers’ Online Almanac.
 Besides E-points, the Online Almanac has a wide variety of other statistical data available.

 Learn more about the Online Almanac…